Ramdas Athawale backs 25 per cent quota for upper caste poor

 THERE ARE many reasons for long-held grudges and disputes between people from Dalit and Savarna communities “but the biggest reason is reservation”, and reservation for the economically backward people among the latter will help calm the situation, Union Minister of State for Social Justice Ramdas Athawale said Tuesday.

-Referring to Monday’s clashes between Maratha and Dalit groups in Bhima Koregaon and other areas in Pune district, Athawale said that a 25 per cent reservation for economically backward families among the Savarnas will “substantially bring down the atrocities” against people from Scheduled Castes.
+Referring to attacks on Dalits groups on Monday in Bhima Koregaon and other areas in Pune district, Athawale said that a 25 per cent reservation for economically backward families among the Savarnas will “substantially bring down the atrocities” against people from Scheduled Castes.

 Athawale told The Indian Express, “There is a feeling that Dalits get reservation and they (Savarnas) do not.
 Therefore, I say that without touching the existing quota for Dalits, OBCs and Adivasis, 25 per cent reservation must be made in government jobs and educational institutions for the economically backward (families) among Savarnas, with annual income less than Rs 8 lakh.”